Why Is My Air Conditioner Blowing Warm Air (And How Do I Fix It)?

 Along with hot air when the AC is running, check if your outdoor condenser is vibrating a lot or is much noisier than usual.
 Another telltale, but not as common, sign is if the circuit in your breaker box that handles the AC keeps tripping.

-Snowflake Air has a five-star reputation for excellent air conditioner repair in Boise, ID along with Kuna, Caldwell, and other towns in the metro area.
-If your AC blows warm air or shows any other signs of problems, click below or call us at (208) 205-9078 to schedule an appointment.
+Snowflake Air has a five-star reputation for excellent air conditioner repair in Eagle, ID along with Kuna, Caldwell, and other Boise Metro.
+You can call us for a tune-up to make sure your air conditioner is ready for the summer workload.
+Or, if your AC blows warm air or shows any other signs of problems, click below or call us at (208) 205-9078 to schedule an appointment.